online store

 An employer's obligation to provide a safe workspace does not only apply to an onsite work environment but according to the WHS code of practice, extends to mobile and remote workers.

-With millions of workers housebound and covid protocols in place, home checks have become uncommon however this does not negate the responsibility of the employer to ensure a safe workspace for employees.
+Before the Covid 19 Pandemic, Australians working remotely were subject to stringent WHS requirements, often involving a consultant doing a home visit to ensure a suitable work area.
+With millions of workers housebound and COVID protocols in place, home checks have become uncommon however this does not negate the responsibility of the employer to ensure a safe workspace for employees.

 Not all workers have good knowledge of what makes up a safe workstation and the more time spent in an ergonomically poor environment, the higher the chance of a work-related back or neck injury.
+Employers should issue guidelines to employees on how to make their remote workstations as safe as possible.

-Detriments of Prolonged Sitting
+Detriments Of Prolonged Sitting

 • Poor posture and musculoskeletal problems